Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: C encov assumptions vs. quantum gravity

-\textbf{Sufficient statistics vs. quantum gravity:} We now give brief rationales for how quantum gravity evades the various assumptions needed for sufficient statistics.\\ \textit{Assumption: $X$ is an i.i.d.\ data set.} $X$ constitutes permanent physical data about some system $S$ that once recorded is assumed to stay constant.
+\textbf{Assumption}: \textit{$X$ is an i.i.d.\ data set.} $X$ constitutes permanent physical data about some system $S$ that once recorded is assumed to stay constant.
 Therefore $X$ must be stored in some device $D$ that incorporates a distinguishable distribution of conserved charge.
-With a Poincare charge such as energy eigenstates or spin, the state of $D$ for each measurement $x \in X$ will gravitate and by the equivalence principle back-react on $S$ on each experimental run in a distinguishable way.
+With a Poincar\'e charge such as energy eigenstates or spin, the state of $D$ for each measurement $x \in X$ will gravitate and by the equivalence principle back-react on $S$ on each experimental run in a distinguishable way.
 Therefore $X$ will not be i.i.d., but instead non-Markovian.
 This effect is closely related to the ``memory loophole'' in quantum foundations and violations of the CHSH inequality~\cite{ Barrett:2002Qua}.

 One could try to evade this argument by simply using other types of charges, e.g., gauge charges.
 In principle, a charge could be either gauged or global.
 A global charge has no associated local gauge field, and hence $D$ would never affect $S$, allowing successive observations to remain independent.
-However in quantum gravity there are no global charges.
-Typically there are local charged objects coupled to local long range gauge fields~\cite{Harlow:2018tng}.
+However, in quantum gravity no charge is global.
+Typically there are dynamical charged objects coupled to local long range gauge fields~\cite{Harlow:2018tng, Heckman:2024oot}.
 Local gauge fields will have a non-zero energy momentum tensor from the existence of the charged $D$, by the equivalence principle will gravitate, and hence again back-react on $S$ on each experimental run.
 (For an alternative argument, if $D$ was a truly local operator that did not affect any region around it, it would violate boundary unitarity~\cite{Marolf:2008mf} in quantum gravity, although at what order in Newton's constant is unclear~\cite{Donnelly:2017jcd}.)
 One cannot either simply turn down the magnitude of the charge in $D$ arbitrarily to minimize the amplitude of the gauge field and its energy momentum tensor, as such a process would violate the weak gravity conjecture~\cite{Harlow:2022ich}.
-Therefore either way the data in $X$ is not independent but instead non-Markovian, contradicting the i.i.d.\ assumption.
+Therefore either way the data in $X$ is not independent but instead non-Markovian, contradicting the i.i.d.\ assumption.\\